Problems

 Lastly the operation of some of the points using Seep point motors is at best patchy, those near the power supply working better than those at the other end of the layout.
 This clearly needs to be fixed.

-Also, there has been an issue with bending of D connector pins.
+Finally, there has been an issue with bending of D connector pins.
 This could be due to trying to force 2 male D connectors together, in this case eliminating one set of connectors would help.

 Solutions